Office parties, gatherings of friends, family feasts, New Year's Eve ... Ah, how the drinks do flow.

 Unfortunately, too many occasional drinkers tend to overdo in such circumstances, to the regret of not only themselves, but those around them who are (a) embarassed, (b) annoyed and/or (c) disgusted by their behavior.

 Simply telling people to drink responsibly won't avoid all such negative experiences.
 But, armed with a little knowledge of one's own alcohol capacity and how well you metabolize what you drink, you and those near you will get through holiday partying in a dignified, enjoyable way.
+Here's a guide taken from my Spirits Notebook archives.

 A few don'ts: